50:50 by 2030: A longitudinal study into gender disparity in law - UGANDA RESULTS REPORT

 Current research shows that females make up the majority of law students and graduates globally, but this is not reflected in the statistics of those working at senior levels, across all legal sectors, where women still constitute a far smaller proportion than their male counterparts.
 The project seeks to understand and address this gap via a longitudinal study, and provide practical conclusions and guidance to the global legal profession.

-Whilst previous studies have focussed primarily on commercial law firms, where data and willingness to participate have been prevalent, the IBA study will be the first to provide global data from law firms, the Bar, government, public prosecution, in-house lawyers, and the judiciary.
-Data will be collected every three years, over a 9-year period.
-The study will go beyond simply identifying challenges faced by women practitioners; determining what measures and initiatives are being enacted by the profession and tracking whether they are having an any meaningful impact upon the proportion of women lawyers in positions of seniority.
+While previous studies have focused primarily on commercial law firms, where data and willingness to participate have been prevalent, the IBA study will be the first to provide global data from law firms, the Bar, government, public prosecution, in-house lawyers and the judiciary.
+Data will be collected every three years, over a nine-year period.
+The study will go beyond simply identifying challenges faced by women practitioners; determining what measures and initiatives are being enacted by the profession; and tracking whether they are having an any meaningful impact upon the proportion of women lawyers in positions of seniority.

-The Gender Project will commence with a pilot study in late 2021 in three jurisdictions: Spain, South Africa and England & Wales.
-After the pilot, the study will be extended to the remaining 12 jurisdictions: Australia, Chile, India, Japan, Mexico, Nigeria, Republic of Korea, Singapore, The Netherlands, Ukraine, the United Arab Emirates, and the United States of America.
+The Gender Project will commence with a pilot study in late 2021 in three jurisdictions: England and Wales, Spain and South Africa.
+After the pilot, the study will be extended to the remaining 12 jurisdictions: Australia, Chile, India, Japan, Mexico, Nigeria, Republic of Korea, Singapore, the Netherlands, Ukraine, United Arab Emirates and the United States.